Life Insurance for Parents in Ireland (2025 Guide)

 How does income protection differ from serious illness cover?

-Does income protection cost a lot more than serious illness cover?
+Does income protection cost more than serious illness cover?

 For how long do I need life insurance as a new parent?